 Additionally, make sure to give your fiduciaries the appropriate power to handle your assets.
 A big change in recent years has been the administration of digital assets, such as email accounts, social media accounts, and song and picture libraries.
 Make sure your power of attorney and your will give your fiduciaries the appropriate access to these accounts.
 Furthermore, make sure they have the proper information, including passwords, to access these digital entities.

-Before you meet with an estate planning specialist to create your plan, make sure you do your homework and organize your thoughts and plans so that you can make the most of the time when you meet with an expert.
+Before you meet with an expert to create your plan, make sure you do your homework and organize your thoughts and plans so that you can make the most of the time.
 Estate planning is complicated, and we encourage everyone to seek help from an attorney and tax adviser.

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917